 - Parking (click links for Google Maps directions): Allstones Lake Staging Area or Abraham Cove

 - Trailhead: Across Highway 11, south of Allstones Lake Staging Area / north of Abraham Cove.
 (The trail north of Allstones Lake Staging Area is Allstones Lake; NOT Allstones Creek).
 Use extreme caution crossing the road!
 If you see a huge culvert tall enough to walk through, with a creek below it, you are in the right place.
-Start the creek walk north of the culvert.
+The creek walk is on the north side of the culvert.

 Know Before You Go

 This is an unofficial trail, so there is no signage marking the trail or parking area.
 Save/print directions to the parking area and carry a topographic map of the area and compass/GPS.